 Sudbury real estate guide & listings for sale

-In Sudbury, about half of buildings are single detached homes, whereas the rest are mainly large apartment buildings, small apartment buildings, and townhouses.
-About one third of properties in this community were built in the 1960s and 1970s, while many of the remaining buildings were constructed pre-1960 and in the 1980s.
-This community is primarily composed of two bedroom and three bedroom homes.
-The proportions of homeowners and renters are about even.
+In Sudbury, about half of buildings are single detached homes, while large apartment buildings, small apartment buildings, and townhouses are also present in the housing stock.
+This part of the city is primarily composed of two bedroom and three bedroom homes.
+The split between homeowners and renters is about even.
+Roughly one third of homes in this part of Greater Sudbury were constructed in the 1960s and 1970s, while many of the remaining buildings were built pre-1960 and in the 1980s.